ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

 {PANEL: Index partial field data}

 Imagine that you would like to return all employees that were born in a specific year.
-You can do it by indexing `Birthday` from `Employee` in the following way:
+You can do it by indexing `Birthday` from `Employee`, then specify the year in `Birthday` as you query the index:

 Index definition:
 {CODE-TABS}